codenvibes/CLOUD/OCI/ORACLE CLOUD INFRASTRUCTURE FOUNDATIONS.md

 ## Fault Domains

-A grouping of hardware and infrastructure withi
+A grouping of hardware and infrastructure within an availability domain to provide anti affinity.

 ---